Chart Color Schemes

 Health performance in Holt is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Holt faces significant health challenges with common health conditions somewhat prevalent across the board, particularly among older age cohorts.
-Approximately 54% of Holt's total population (~3,213 people) has private health cover, compared to 57.1% in the Australian Capital Territory.
+Holt faces significant health challenges with common health conditions somewhat prevalent across all age groups, but slightly more so among older adults.
+Approximately 54% (~3,211 people) of Holt's total population has private health cover, compared to 57.1% in the Australian Capital Territory.

-The most common medical conditions are mental health issues (10.7%) and arthritis (8.8%).
-About 64.7% of residents claim to be completely clear of medical ailments, compared to 68.1% across the Australian Capital Territory.
-Holt has 16.2% of its residents aged 65 and over (967 people).
-Health outcomes among seniors require more attention than those for the broader population.
+The most common medical conditions are mental health issues and arthritis, affecting 10.7% and 8.8% of residents respectively.
+64.7% of residents report having no medical ailments, compared to 68.1% across the Australian Capital Territory.
+Holt has 16.2% (966 people) of its population aged 65 and over, with health outcomes among seniors requiring more attention than those in the broader population.

 Frequently Asked Questions - Health